ll7/scenario_runner/Docs/Record_your_test_case_and_evaluate_it.md

 With the following 4 sample scripts you can replay a recorded scenario, retrieve its information, the collisions and the blocked actors.

 ### Replaying
+Be aware that you have to execute the same 3 instructions as described in "II.)
+Replay" at the beginning.

-This will start a replay of a file.
+Then you can start a replay of a file.
 We can define the starting time, duration and also an actor to follow.
 ```
 python start_replaying.py <param> "<name>"
 ```